 How to Get an Instant LTL Freight Quote

-Once you know the freight class, weight, and dimensions of your commodity, you can determine the cost of shipping your LTL freight by utilizing the instant quote feature within CoyoteGO®.
+Once you know the freight class, weight, and dimensions of your commodity, you can determine the cost of shipping your LTL freight by utilizing an instant quoting tool.

 You can get unlimited LTL quotes in CoyoteGO®, our free digital freight platform.